Transitioning from Military to Civilian Defense Jobs on the Space Coast: A Step-by-Step Guide

 Step 6: Be Prepared for Salary Negotiations

-Defense jobs on the Space Coast offer competitive salaries, with average salary ranges from $103,256 to $164,054.
-Be prepared to negotiate your salary based on your skills, experience, and the market rate for the role.
+Defense jobs on the Space Coast offer competitive salaries, with the average range across current listings at roughly $99,400 to $161,900.
+Senior and principal-level roles can reach well above $300,000.
+Be prepared to negotiate your salary based on your skills, experience, and clearance level.

 Conclusion

 Transitioning from a military career to a civilian defense job on the Space Coast requires careful planning and preparation.
-By identifying your transferable skills, updating your resume and online profiles, networking, exploring job opportunities, preparing for clearance requirements, and being prepared for salary negotiations, you can successfully make the transition to a rewarding civilian defense career.
+By identifying your transferable skills, updating your resume, networking, exploring the 1,200+ open positions across 30 employers, and leveraging your clearance, you can successfully make the transition to a rewarding civilian defense career in one of the nation's most active aerospace corridors.